akwaed/flame/docs/lifl/lifl.md

 # LIFL Instructions

 This document provides instructions on how to use LIFL in flame.
+In case you are installing on a mounted drive refer to the following documentation: [LIFL on expternal drive](./lifl_ext.md)

 ## Prerequisites
 The target runtime environment of LIFL is Linux **only**.
 LIFL requires Linux kernel version >= 5.15.
 We have tested LIFL on Ubuntu 20.